Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Method

 BD is selected if:

 PD is selected if:

 Finally, of the remaining unclassified galaxies, DD is only selected for a small number of objects for which the model is significantly preferred:

+All remaining unclassified galaxies are selected to be FS, as the simplest model is assumed to be sufficient if no more complex models are preferred.
+The non-zero values in the above criteria are chosen to ensure that only models that are \textit{significantly} preferred according to their DIC are selected for more discrepant models.
+In the case of the FS selection, this ensures that potential BD sources are not missed (given that FS is selected as the final default regardless, if no other model is significantly preferred).
+PD and BD are so similar in terms of model complexity that this significance is not as important.
+The exact value was selected based on visual calibration (as was the case for each of the selection criteria).

-The above criteria have been slightly modified from the similar implementation by \citet{robotham2022}.
-The final DD criterion has been added (as the DD model had not yet been implemented for that work), and additionally further minor optimisation changes were made.
+The above criteria have been slightly modified from the similar implementation by \citet{robotham2022}, to better catch two-component systems that were being flagged as single-component (based on extensive visual inspection and optimisation).
+The final DD criterion has been added (as the DD model had not yet been implemented for that work).
 The values that are different have been indicated using bold font.

 This approach results in a purely numerical mechanism of determining the structure of galaxies.
-In total, 5036 galaxies were selected as best modelled by FS (free S\'{e}rsic), 443 by BD (bulge and disk), 1168 by PD (PSF bulge and disk), and 17 by DD (two disks).
+In total, 5,016 galaxies were selected as best modelled by FS (free S\'{e}rsic), 456 by BD (bulge and disk), 1,166 by PD (PSF bulge and disk), and only 17 by DD (two disks).

-For all sources deemed best-described by a single component with a free S\'{e}rsic index (FS), it is necessary to make a separate decision on the type of structure that this component is consistent with.
-Such galaxies with a very low $n$ are pure disk systems, whereas those with the highest $n$ are purely spheroidal.
+For all sources deemed best-described by a single component with a free S\'{e}rsic index (FS), it is necessary to make a separate decision on the type of structure that this component is consistent with, be they disk or spheroidal.

 For the sake of the structural analysis in this paper, we use the following criteria to classify these structures.
 If $n \leq 1.5$, the structure is a disk.
 If $n > 2.5$, the structure is a spheroid.
 If $1.5 < n \leq 2.5$, the structure is treated as ambiguous.